telerik/reporting-docs/designing-reports/connecting-to-data/expressions/expressions-reference/global-objects.md

 The ReportItem is an object passed from each item to its children.
 The `ReportItem.DataObject` in particular holds the data of the parent item, which makes it available to its children.
 If the parent item is a [data item]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}) with groups, only the group data is passed as `ReportItem.DataObject` to the corresponding groups and the items within these groups.

-When the child is a [data item]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}), it passes as `ReportItem.DataItem` its own data to its children.
+When the child is a [data item]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}), it passes as `ReportItem.DataObject` its own data to its children.
 If the child isn't a data item and doesn't have a DataSource, it passes the `ReportItem.DataObject` received from its parent also to its children.

 For example, the `Fields` from a Table DataSource are passed as `ReportItem.DataObject` to its cells' items, e.g. TexBoxes.
 Therefore, in these no-data items, the Expression `=Fields.fieldName` is equivalent to the Expression `=ReportItem.DataObject.fieldName`.